divio/divio-cloud-docs/introduction/django-04-deploy.rst

     divio project deploy

-Once you have successfully deployed the Test environment, the Control Panel will indicate this in the interface with a *Last deployment successful at ...* message and the project URL in the Test environment pane will display as a link, for example ``https://tutorial-project-stage.us.aldryn.io``.
+Once you have successfully deployed the Test environment, the Control Panel will indicate this in the interface with a *Last deployment successful* message and the project URL in the Test environment pane will display as a link, for example ``https://tutorial-project-stage.us.aldryn.io``.
 Select the link to access the project.